kushaldas/summertraining/docs/beforestart.rst

 search engine.
 This particular search engine does not track you, and focused to protect your privacy.

-If you open the site for the first time, it you show you ways you can enable it as the default search engine in your browser.
+If you open the site for the first time, it will show you ways you can enable it as the default search engine in your browser.
 That should be the first thing to do.
 Go ahead, and enable DuckDuckGo as the default search engine.